Where will my massage or bodywork session take place?

 You can always dress down to your comfort level.
 As mentioned, you are free to wear anything you want but also consider massage therapists’ position.
 They should be able to work on your body as comfortably as possible as well.

-Women may want to consider not wearing any makeup if they wish to have head or face massage.
+Women may want to consider not wearing any makeup if they wish to have a scalp or face massage.

 Men and women with long hair could tie their hair up before laying down on the massage table.

 You will want to remove any jewelry and secure them before your session.
 These items tend to get in the way of movements and strokes sometimes.
-We also suggest removing any earings also.
+We also suggest removing any earrings and glasses also.

 Will the practitioner be present when I disrobe?